-- Linux distribution – Make sure you used the standard distribution of Linux.
-SUSE Linux and Red Hat Linux, for example, are commercial distributions and aren't covered by the free tier.
+- Linux distribution – Make sure you use a free tier eligible distribution of Linux.
+Some commercial distributions of Linux and AWS Marketplace AMIs are not covered by the free tier.

 SOLUTION: Terminate the instance and launch a new one using the Amazon Linux AMI.

-- Instance size – Only t1.micro instance usage is covered by the free tier.
+- Instance size – Only t2.micro and t1.micro instance usage is covered by the free tier.
 Other instance sizes will accrue charges until you terminate them.

-SOLUTION: Terminate your existing instance and launch a new t1.micro instance.
+SOLUTION: Terminate your existing instance and launch a new t2.micro or t1.micro instance.